Skip to main content

 If you make further edits to the code after creating a pull request, select Push Changes in the bottom bar to commit the latest changes to the open pull request.

 Only one active pull request per project is supported at a time.
-To create a new pull request, close or merge the existing one in GitHub or GitLab first.
+To create a new pull request, close or merge the existing one in the version control system first.

 IaC coverage